Denmark–Zambia relations

+Danish assistance

 The first agreement between Denmark and Zambia was on 17 January 1959.
 In 1966, Denmark with some other countries sent some trucks to Zambia, and ships.
 On 12 December 1966 a technical agreement was signed.
 From 1966 to 1967, Denmark developed a dairy farm in Kabwe (Broken Hill) and Mkushi and assisted 500,000 DKK to the farm.
 In 1967, Denmark provided 2 million DKK for the Chilanga Cement.
 In the 1970s, Denmark and Zambia cooperated within agriculture and education.
 In 1974, Denmark, Sweden and the United Nations assisted Zambia with displaced women.

 Danish assistance to Zambia is approximately 245 million DKK per year.
 Denmark supports Zambia with good governance, democracy and human rights, education, road and water programmes, environment, HIV/AIDS and support to refugees.

 Education is one of the priorities in the Danish support to Zambia.
 The assistance began in 2000, and US$21 million have been given to the sector.
 In 2008 both countries signed an Environment and Natural Resources Management and 120 million DKK was assisted to support the Zambian government and civil society organisations.
 The assistance consists of three components; Capacity Development, Interim Environment Fund and Civil Society Organisation Environment Fund.